 However, you may not be eligible to use the automatic 6-month extension of time to file due to the following:

 Remember that extensions are only extensions to file and not extensions to pay.
-Therefore, if you have a tax due, you should have paid it by April 18, 2017.
-In case you fail to clear your tax dues, you will be charged interest on the balance between April 18 and June 15.
+Therefore, if you have tax due, you should have paid it by April 15, 2019.
+In case you fail to clear your tax dues, you will be charged interest on the balance between April 16 and June 15 or till you file the return.

 Any payment concerning tax due made after June 15 will be subject not only to interest charges but also failure to pay penalties.